 Teacher, School Service Personnel and Administrator Licensure Testing

-Be advised that beginning December 19, 2012, ISBE may accept ACT Plus Writing (composite score of 22) and SAT (composite score of 1030 on critical reading and mathematics) score reports that are up to 10 years old.
-The official score report cannot be more than 10 years old (month/year) at the time of the application (ISBE form 73-60 or 73-54) and submission to ISBE and must include a score on a writing component.
-Click here for more information.
+ISBE may accept ACT Plus Writing score reports (minimum composite score of 22 and minimum combined English/Writing score of 19) and SAT score reports (minimum composite on the critical reading + mathematics of 1030 and minimum score on the writing of 450) that are up to 10 years old.
+The official score report can be no older than 10 years old at the time of submission to ISBE and must include a writing component.
+Please review the following for more information:

-If the Test of Academic Proficiency (TAP 400) or the previous Basic Skills test (300 or 096) was required for entry into an approved Illinois certification program, those scores will be honored beyond the 10 years as long as the individual is entitled by the same institution.
+- If the Test of Academic Proficiency (TAP 400) or the previous Basic Skills test (300 or 096) was required for entry into an approved Illinois preparation program, those scores will be honored beyond the 10 years.

-If the Illinois Basic Skills test or TAP was previously passed and was required for the issuance of an Illinois certificate, the TAP test will not be required for any subsequent certificate or endorsement.
+- Individuals who previously passed the Illinois Basic Skills test or TAP and who were issued an Illinois certificate are not required to pass the TAP for any subsequent license or endorsement.

 - Fact Sheet about the Assessment of Professional Teaching - APT Test (Updated 1/13)